Probely/farcaster-onprem-agent/README.md

 [Zero Trust Networks](https://www.oreilly.com/library/view/zero-trust-networks/9781491962183/)
 design principles.
 All traffic is end-to-end encrypted between agents.
 Even inside Probely's "internal" networks.
-* The Agent has been hardened in several ways, from choosing memory-safe languages (e.g. Go and Rust) to modern, recommended, cryptographic algorithms.
+* The Agent has been hardened in several ways, from using memory-safe languages (e.g. Go and Rust) to modern, recommended, cryptographic algorithms.
 * The Agent does not listen on any public Internet port, reducing its attack surface.

 **Simplicity**

-* We are firm believers that simplicity enables security.
+* We believe simplicity enables security.
 The Agent follows simple design decisions, and uses modern open-source standard components, such as [WireGuard](https://www.wireguard.com/).
 * The Agent has minimal network requirements.
 Typical network requirements, such as public IP addresses, complex firewall rules are unnecessary or minimized.
-* The Agent needs minimal hardware resources and is designed to scale easily.
+* The Agent uses few hardware resources and is designed to scale easily.

 # System Resources

 The Agent is a simple Docker container requiring little resources.

-The following table contains the required minimum system resources.
+The following table describes the minimum system resources.

 | CPU     | RAM     | Storage     |
 | ------- | ------- | ----------- |